cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - File sharing on blockchains

-User experienses:= { 用户体验 Create blockchain/ Send coins/ Upload files
+User experienses:= {
 - Core: 1.
 Create blockchain 2.
 Upload files
+- Data dashboard
-   - Data dashboard: if (download - upload) > 1G, start ads. display "seeding for ads free download"
+   - if (download - upload) > 1G, start ads. display "seeding for ads free download"
+   - Auto download, Auto Seeding, Mining status.
+This is applying to all chains.
 - TAU provides global relay services and chain annoucement.
 - All chain addresses are derivative from one private key.
-Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key).
+Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key)i think .
-- User uses relay from TAU, own chain and suzheccessed history, in the weight of 2:1:7
+- User uses relay from TAU, own chain records and suzheccessed history, in the weight of 2:1:7
-- auto seeding is off chain function, downloader will randomless picking up pieces.
+- auto seeding is off chain function, downloader will randomless picking up peers recorded on chain.

-- chain:
+- app operation mode:
-   - on telcom data: Watching chains for both randomed and followed(2:8). pick up any nodes to read chains info. only take in data, do not provide data, support manual download, config buttons default:
+   - on telcom data: Watching both random and followed chains(2:8). support manual download, config buttons default:
+      - manual download: ON
+      - manual seeding: ON
       - auto download file: OFF
       - auto seeding: OFF
       - mining: OFF
    - on wifi: config buttons default:
+      - manual download: ON
+      - manual seeding: ON
       - auto-download: ON, autdownload files smaller than 10M, 9 key frames.
       - auto-seeding: ON.
       - mining: ON
    - on wifi + power plug: multiple processes allowed.
    - in the sleeping mode, random wake up between 1..WakeUpTime,  run for one minute follow the above rules. <br/> <br/>
 }

-Business model:= { 商业模式
+Business model:= {
 - Tau foundation will develop TAU App and provide free public relays, in return for admob/mopub ads income to cover relay data cost.
 Any one can contribute relays on both TAU and own chain.
 - Individual nodes will see ads to keep using data for free, the more data upload, the less ads.
-In app, show a stats of uploaded data, download data.
 - TAUT is tau-torrent, a file sharing service by tau dev.
 - TAU is a relay annoucement service by tau dev.
 }